 H D Davies MD, MS, MHCM Professor Vice Chancellor for Academic Affairs Peds ID (Canada), FAAP (fellow of the AAP), FIDS (Fellow of the INfectious Diseases Society), FPIDS (Fellow of the Pediatric Infectious Diseases Society), Fellow of Society of Pediatric Research, Member of the American Pediatric Society, Member, AOA National Honors Society Omaha NE

-Jessica Snowden MD Associate Professor University of Nebraska Medical Center FAAP Omaha NE
+Jessica Snowden MD Practicing Physician University of Nebraska Medical Center FAAP Little Rock AR

 Asif Noor MD Pediatric Infectious Diseases Physician Winthrop University Hospital FAAP Mineola NY